 Upon reading the news that certain relationship behaviors are proven predictors of divorce, we did a little informal poll among friends to see how many we were collectively guilty of.
 Welp, let’s just say if science is right, we should all start polishing our Bumble profiles.
 Here, three of the surest ways to torpedo a marriage, plus expert advice on how to undo the damage.

-Showing Contempt for Your Partner
+1. Showing Contempt For Your Partner

 The problem: According to psychologists, contempt, meanness, sarcasm, using mocking body language and/or hostile humor is the number one predictor of a split (yes, even if your sarcastic comments are hilarious…).
 “In whatever form,” writes pioneering relationship researcher Dr. John Gottman, “contempt is poisonous to a relationship because it conveys disgust.
 It’s virtually impossible to resolve a problem when your partner is getting the message that you’re disgusted with him or her.”
 Adding insult to injury (or, rather, the other way around), contemptuous couples are more likely to get sick with colds and flu than other people.
 Unhealthy much?